digitaltrails/vdu_controls/README.md

 If _Settings_ _translations enabled_ is set, the application will
 load a translation matching your system's locale if available.

+> [!CAUTION]
-__The supplied translations are unverified and should be regarded as samples that may be incorrect.__
+> The supplied translations should be regarded as samples.
+> They are unverified and may be incorrect.

 Where a supported locale is right-to-left oriented, layouts will be reconfigured appropriately.